marcpage/libernet/README.md

 When "similar to" search is done, it returns the json below.
 The json may be compressed if it reduces the size.
 Each matching identifier reports the size of the data.
-When forwarding the results from requests of other nodes, increase the node count.

 Whenever a node requests "similar to" results, whatever information is known is returned.
 The request is added to the [requests](#Requests) list.
 The request is then cycled through nodes that match at least 1 hex digit.
-If no results are found in the matched nodes, then all other nodes are queried.
+If no results are found in the matched nodes, then all other nodes are queried as well.

 The requester may continue to make the same request, after waiting a period of time (???) for other results to come in.
 For every request, follow these steps again.